 The park's Fisheries Management Plan has two objectives: to preserve and perpetuate native brook trout as a key component of the park's aquatic ecosystems; and to allow for recreational fishing on those park streams that consistently produce adequate numbers of brook trout for maintaining population stability.
-Regulations and policies (PDF, 347 kb) are designed to carry out these objectives.
+Fishing regulations and policies (347kb pdf) are designed to carry out these objectives.

 Aside from regulations, management of the fishery includes the removal of exotic brown and rainbow trout from park streams.
 These removals are conducted in order to support the continued health of native brook trout populations.

 Proper management of the fishery cannont occur without monitoring of fish resourcing.
 Fish monitoring is conducted every two years to ensure the Management Plan's objectives are being met, as well to better characterize the health of park aquatic ecosystems by assessing the status and trends of all fish species.